Teach Me 2 Safety Policy Tutor Safety

 - Damage to musical instruments

 Female tutors must always inform their next of kin of their whereabouts and their expected time of return and may only tutor male learners beyond undergrad age if the tutoring occurs in a public place until the tutor feels safe being around the client.

 3. Take action

 We also strongly recommend that if you feel uncomfortable about any aspect of your tutoring assignment that you notify your Tuition Manager immediately and/or take any additional steps you deem necessary, which might include contacting the authorities, such as the South African Police Service (SAPS), or a next of kin.

 How to comply with this Safety Policy

-  Firstly, sign the declaration of compliance by logging in to https://tutor.teachme2.co.zaHow to get clearance via The Guardian:
+Firstly, sign the declaration of compliance by logging in to https://tutor.teachme2.co.zaHow to apply for a Police Clearance Certificate via SAPS:

 - Upload your clearance onto your tutor profile